-The board of Predator Free 2050 Ltd will select large landscape projects for funding via an Expressions of Interest (EOI) and a Requests for Proposals (RFP) process.
+Large landscape projects are funded through an Expressions of Interest (EOI) and a Requests for Proposals (RFP) process.

-Jane Taylor Chair of Landcare Research Ltd and Chair of NZ Post, has extensive public governance experience and understanding of science investment.
+Jane Taylor is Chair of the Board of Predator Free 2050 Ltd, as well as of Landcare Research Ltd and NZ Post.
+She has extensive public governance experience and understanding of science investment.

 Sir Rob Fenwick Chair of the Predator Free NZ Trust, has a strong grasp of the strategic vision for the company and the Predator Free 2050 goal, with extensive business experience, conservation networks and understanding of science investment.